The name Peadon reached English shores for the first time with the ancestors of the Peadon family as they migrated following the Norman Conquest

 .
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Peyton, Payton and others.

 Early Notables of the Peadon family (pre 1700)

-(1613-1684), an English politician, Member of Parliament for...
-Another 42 words (3 lines of text) are included under the topic Early Peadon Notables in all our PDF Extended History products and printed products wherever possible.
+, probably a younger...
+Another 154 words (11 lines of text) are included under the topic Early Peadon Notables in all our PDF Extended History products and printed products wherever possible.